$T_{cc}$ pole trajectory: Simulation Details

 \subsection{RHQ parameters tuning}

 The step to tune charm quark involves determining $m_0$ along with the other two RHQ action parameters $\{c_P,\nu\}$ appearing in (\ref{rhq}).
-As discuss in subsection \ref{anisoclv}, tuning involves matching the spin-averaged mass, the hyperfine splitting and the velocity of light $c^2=1$ for the $m_Q$ points obtained from eqn. (\ref{man_hl}) and the plot Fig. \ref{fig:hq_mass}.
+As discussed in subsection \ref{anisoclv}, tuning involve matching the spin-averaged mass, the hyperfine splitting and the velocity of light $c^2=1$ for the $m_Q$ points obtained from eqn. (\ref{man_hl}) and the plot Fig. \ref{fig:hq_mass}.
 The tuned RHQ parameters for $16 \times 48$ are given in Table \ref{tab:RHQ_param}.
-In Fig. \ref{fig:dispersion1} we present the dispersion relation of $D$ and $D^\star$ for $m_0$ = 1.462 and $\kappa$ = 0.12566.
+In figure \ref{fig:dispersion1} we present the dispersion relation of $D$ and $D^\ast$ for $\kappa = 0.12566$.